Main menu

 Printed sources will also include the main publications of the person concerned.
 These will be mentioned under a special category, different from the other printed sources.
 The main unpublished autobiographical documents written by the person oneself (e.g. extensive correspondence, memoirs) will be mentioned among the archive sources, under a special heading.

-Writer’s name in small capitals, followed by the first name’s initial(s) in brackets; each part of the reference separated by a comma; title of the book or of the journal in italics; use “in” before the title of the journal or of the collective work; no inverted commas for the title of the article; mention respectively the volume numbering, title, issue and pages if it is a journal’s article; mention the place and publishing house if it is a book or collective work.
+Surname in small letters, followed by the first name’s initial(s) in brackets; each part of the reference separated by a comma; title of the book or of the journal in italics; use “in” before the title of the journal or of the collective work; no inverted commas for the title of the article; mention respectively the volume numbering, title, issue and pages if it is a journal’s article; mention the place and publisher if it is a book or collective work.
 For the English titles of books and articles, use a capital in all the substantives and adjectives.
 For example:

 - Ranieri (L.), Emile Francqui ou l’intelligence créatrice 1863-1935, Gembloux, Duculot, 1985.